great-expectations/great_expectations/docs/guides/how_to_guides/creating_and_editing_expectations/how_to_create_an_expectation_suite_with_the_user_configurable_profiler.rst

         # QUESTION - what is the $something.something syntax?
         # PROPOSED ANSWER: $instance_name(parameter_name,domain_name - maybe `domain` is ok and assume the rule domain).attribute(instance or class).sub_attribute.sub_sub_attribute...
+        # TODO: DomainBuilders are 1:1, not Domains

+        my_domain_builder_name.

         .. code-block:: yaml